Medically reviewed in May 2021

 “A fair number of patients do make changes when recommended by doctors,” he says.

-Perceived lack of urgency
+A lack of a sense of urgency

 Meanwhile, progressing from prediabetes to diabetes usually takes years.
 “It’s seen as an issue, but an issue for the future,” Merendino explains.

 Still, a diagnosis of prediabetes should be taken seriously.
-It is not a benign condition.
+It is not a benign (or harmless) condition.
 For example, by the time many people are diagnosed with diabetes, they already have neuropathy, or nerve damage.
 That means at least some patients developed neuropathy while they were in the prediabetes stage, Merendino explains.

 “It’s not like you’re fine with prediabetes and then you get complications when you reach diabetes levels,” he notes.